 Gearlocks have been added as expansions to the core game, and these provide new characters to play the game with and include – Ghillie the scoutmaster who has animal companions and uses traps, Nugget the treasure hunter who uses treasure items and has both melee and ranged abilities, Tink the bot builder who builds mechanical devices to use in combat and is one of the most complex, Gasket the hydromech and a steam powered machine, Dart who rides a cool pigadillo and the Lab Rats who are apprentices that combine and work together with different individual mats.
 Which ones you want to add probably depend on your play style preferences and i have purchased them all except Gasket and Lab Rats so far.

-As for the future, i have little doubt there will be more or a side project built off Too Many Bones.
+As for the future, i have little doubt there will be more content or a side project built off Too Many Bones.
 If they were ever to turn this into a dungeon crawler, well that would potentially be the best game ever in my book.